 Implement AI-driven exploratory testing

-Traditional testing methods often flop in identifying edge cases or unexpected user behaviours.
+Traditional testing methods often flop in identifying edge cases or unexpected user behaviours, which is why companies increasingly adopt AI for improving testing accuracy and coverage.
 This may seem funny, considering that humans often don’t even know the reasons for their actions themselves.
 Machines know, though.

 On this, scripted tests are effective for validating known scenarios, but they can’t mimic the diverse ways users might interact.
 This means some issues may go unnoticed until after deployment.
 How to avoid it?